mo-elgazar74/Client-Server-Chatbot/README.md

 - For production, use a WSGI server (e.g., Gunicorn) and a reverse proxy (e.g., Nginx).
 - Never commit your real `.env` file or API keys to public repositories.

+---

-## License
+## 📜 License

 This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.

+---